 Beginning in December 2014, NYCEDC performed extensive outreach with local elected officials, key local stakeholders, and local residents to discuss the priorities for the site.
 Some of the neighborhood stakeholders included Bronx Community Board 2, BronxWorks, the Hunts Point Alliance for Children, City Year, Youth Ministries for Peace and Justice, Casita Maria Center for Arts and Education, Sustainable South Bronx, and many others.
 In an effort to transform the site and the broader Hunts Point neighborhood, NYCEDC issued a Request for Expressions of Interest (RFEI) in June 2015.
 Thanks to the collaboration between the community, NYCEDC, and all other agencies involved, the redevelopment of the site will bring many important resources to the local community and help meet long-standing community needs.

-The Peninsula will support over 1,600 construction jobs and create approximately 180 permanent jobs throughout its development and operation.
-The development team has committed to a 35 percent MWBE goal and will participate in HireNYC, a free NYCEDC program that connects residents and workers to the City's workforce development services for various projects.
+The Peninsula will support approximately 1,000 construction jobs and create more than 300 permanent jobs throughout its development and operation.
+The development team has committed to a 35 percent M/WBE goal and will participate in HireNYC, a free NYCEDC program that connects residents and workers to the City's workforce development services for various projects.

 The project will create approximately:

 - 740 units of 100 percent affordable housing

 - 52,000 square feet of open/recreational space, including a new public plaza

 - 50,000 square feet of light industrial space—including a kitchen step-out space for food business entrepreneurs

 - 53,500 square feet of community facility space and artist workspace